zanuka/leaderport-core-ui/docs/frontend-details.md

 }
 ```

 These additions integrate seamlessly with the existing frontend architecture while adding the blockchain capabilities necessary for achievement immortalization and NFT features.
-Would you like me to expand on any particular aspect?